Market Research

 Stop if:

-🚩 Market is too small
+Market is too small.

 - Less than 10,000 potential customers

-- Can't reach $1M revenue realistically
+- Cannot reach $1M revenue realistically

 - Niche within a niche

-🚩 Market is declining
+Market is declining.

 - Google Trends showing downward trend